College of the Ozarks Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Hard Work U, see our tuition and fees and room and board pages.

-How Much Money Do Hard Work U Graduates Make?students who graduate from Hard Work U with a bachelor's degree go on to jobs where they make an average salary of $32,500 in their early years.
-Unfortunately, this is 18% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Hard Work U Graduates Make?bachelor's degree recipients from Hard Work U make around $32,500 per year during the early years of their employment.
+This is about 18% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of College of the Ozarks

 Contact details for Hard Work U are given below.

 |Address:||100 Opportunity Avenue, Point Lookout, MO 65726-0017|

 College of the Ozarks Majors

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|